malwr4n6/Presentations/README.md

-# Conference Presentations — Bhargav H. Rathod
+# Conference Presentations — Bhargav Rathod

 Public archive of talks delivered at security conferences.
 All materials are shared for educational and research purposes.